-- 1 Why Transition from Sole Proprietorship to Corporation?
+- 1 From Sole Proprietorship to Corporation – Why Change?

-- 2 1.
-New Entity Means New Tax Compliance Obligations!
+- 2 A New Entity Means New Tax Compliance Obligations!

-- 9 CloudCfo – End-To-End Accounting Services For Sole Proprietorships and Corporations in the Philippines
+- 9 End-To-End Accounting Services For Sole Proprietorships in the Philippines

-Every founder or owner may have different reasons for wanting to transition their business from a Sole Proprietorship to a Corporation.
+Each founder or owner may have their own specific reasons for wanting to transition their business from a Sole Proprietorship to a Corporation.

-Below are just a few of the more commons reasons why owners in the Philippines might make the transition from Sole Proprietorship to Corporation:
+Below are a number of commons reasons why owners in the Philippines might decide to move their business from Sole Proprietorship set-up to a Corporation:

 - Investment: A Sole Proprietorship will have just one owner.
-If the owner wishes to bring on investors or start issuing shares to partners, they cannot do so under a Sole Proprietorship.
-A Corporation does, however, enable multiple shareholders (i.e. multiple owners) with different levels of shareholding/ownership.
+If the owner wishes to bring on investors or start issuing shares to additional partners, they cannot do so under a Sole Proprietorship.
+A Corporation does, however, enable multiple shareholders (i.e. multiple owners) with different levels of shareholding/ownership which can be helpful to start bringing money into the business and enabling growth.

 - Financing: A Corporation is generally a more attractive vehicle for investors, financiers and other parties that might be interested in providing finance to a business.
 In general, banks and corporate lenders are more likely to want to lend or enter into a commercial relationship with a Corporation than a Sole Proprietorship.

 - Legitimacy: There is a perception, whether right or wrong, that running a business through a Sole Proprietorship is for smaller and less aspirational businesses.
-Setting up and running a business through a Corporation can provide a level of legitimacy and professionalism from the perspective of the general market and various stakeholders (customers, suppliers, media, partners, etc).
+Setting up and running a business through a Corporation can provide a greater level of legitimacy and professionalism from the perspective of both the general market and various stakeholders (customers, suppliers, media, partners, investors, etc).
+For most businesses (outside of professional services such as audit firms, law firms, engineering practices, etc), the market standard entity for running a growing business would be a Corporation.

-- Exit: As the business grows, an owner may start considering their exit strategy from the business.
-With a Sole Proprietorship, if the owner leaves, the business will generally cease to operate and the owner will no longer be able to generate any benefit from the business going forward.
+- Exit Strategy: As the business grows, an owner may start considering their exit strategy from the business.
+With a Sole Proprietorship, if the owner leaves or decides to stop running the business, the business will generally cease to operate and the owner will no longer be able to generate any benefit from the business going forward.
+Remember – the Sole Proprietorship business is effectively the individual who created the business!
 However, in the case of a Corporation, there will usually be other shareholders or part-owners, who can keep the business running in the absence of the original owner (and potentially keep generating returns for that owner if he/she wishes to remain on as a silent or non-participating shareholder).
 In short, the Corporation can continue operating into the future.

 Expert Tip No. 1: Make sure you are fully aware of the new tax and compliance obligations that arise upon registration of the new Corporation.
 They might not be the same as the Sole Proprietorship!